thewtex/unbiased-subsample-interpolation/doc/subsample_interpolation.rst

 **Acknowledgements**: This work is supported in part by NIH grants R21 EB010098-01, R01 NS064034-01A2, and R01CA112192-S103.
 Dr. McCormick was also supported by Grant Number T90DK070079 and R90DK071515 from the National Institute of Diabetes and Digestive and Kidney Diseases.
+The authors are grateful to the editors for their helpful comments and Miss Carolyn Stolfi for assistance in editting the manuscript.

 Abstract
 ========

-Accurate subsample displacement estimation is a necessity in ultrasound elastography because of the small deformations that occur and the subsequent application of a derivative operation on local displacements.
+Accurate subsample displacement estimation is necessary for ultrasound elastography because of the small deformations that occur and the subsequent application of a derivative operation on local displacements.
 Many of the commonly used subsample estimation techniques introduce significant bias errors.
-In this paper an reduced bias approach to subsample displacement estimations that consists of two-dimensional windowed-sinc interpolation with numerical optimization is examined.
+This paper addresses a reduced bias approach to subsample displacement estimations that consists of two-dimensional windowed-sinc interpolation with numerical optimization.
 It is shown that a Welch or Lanczos window with Nelder-Mead simplex or regular-step gradient descent optimization is well suited for this purpose.
-Little improvement is seen with a sinc window radius greater than four data samples.
-The strain signal-to-noise ratio obtained in a uniformly elastic phantom is compared to other parabolic and cosine interpolation methods, and it is found that the strain signal-to-noise ratio is improved over parabolic interpolation from 11.0 to 13.6 in the axial direction and 0.7 to 1.1 in the lateral direction for a applied 1% axial deformation.
+Little improvement results from sinc window radius greater than four data samples.
+The strain signal-to-noise ratio obtained in a uniformly elastic phantom is compared to other parabolic and cosine interpolation methods; it is found that the strain signal-to-noise ratio is improved over parabolic interpolation from 11.0 to 13.6 in the axial direction and 0.7 to 1.1 in the lateral direction for a applied 1% axial deformation.
 The improvement was most significant for small strains and displacement tracking in the lateral direction.
-The usefulness of this approach is also proven to not rely on special properties of the image or similarity function by demonstrating its effectiveness after applying a previously described regularization technique.
+This approach does not rely on special properties of the image or similarity function by demonstrating its effectiveness with the application of a previously described regularization technique.

 ----------------